PrimaveraDeveloper/lithium/dir/common/ns.md

 The Notifications Service allows sending email notifications and SMS notifications, based on templates, to a set of receivers.

-The templates are defined previously and set the sender of notifications, priorities, and the notification contents (subject, body, etc.).
+The templates should be defined previously and define the notification properties (the sender, priority, subject, body, etc.).

 ## Specification